kathrinabattad75-creator/Battad_ecommerce-app/README.md

 # Battad_ecommerce-app
+Description

-This project is a Flask-based E-Commerce REST API for IS 312 Activity 4.
-It uses SQLite to manage products with CRUD operations and handle orders by deducting stock and computing total price.
-The app demonstrates RESTful routes and JSON responses via a local Flask server.
+This project is a Flask-based E-Commerce REST API developed for Activity 4 in IS 312.
+It demonstrates how Flask can be used together with an SQLite database to build a simple backend system for managing products and processing customer orders.

+The application allows users to perform basic CRUD (Create, Read, Update, Delete) operations such as adding new products, viewing available products, updating product details, and deleting products from the database.
+It also includes order processing functionality, where a product can be purchased, the available stock is automatically reduced, and the total cost is calculated based on the quantity ordered.

+Overall, this project highlights how RESTful API endpoints work in Flask and how data is exchanged using JSON responses through a local development server.

+Framework Used

+Flask – A lightweight Python web framework used to create web applications and RESTful APIs.
+In this project, Flask handles API routing, request processing, and communication with the SQLite database.